Automattic/wp-calypso/client/extensions/woocommerce/state/wc-api/README.md

 - `mappedSiteActions` - Maps site actions to props (defined in more detail below).

 `mapSiteDataToProps()` - A function to be defined, which returns props to be rendered.
 Has the following parameters available when called by the HOC.
 This is similar to redux connect's `mapStateToProps()`.
-- `siteData` - A collection of functions that define the data needed from the WooCommerce API and return the current state of that data.
+- `siteData` - A collection of pre-curried selectors, which also track usage of API data when used.
 - `ownProps` - Props that are assigned to the implementation of this component and passed through here.
 - `state` - The redux state, made available for normal selectors.

 `mappedSiteActions` - An object that maps site actions to props.
 When passed into `withWooCommerceSite`, it maps pre-curried dispatch functions to the specified props.
 This is similar to redux connect's `mapDispatchToProps()`.

 `wcApiSite` - The site identifier that pertains to the environment in which `wc-api` is running.
-For Calypso on WordPress.com, this is `{ siteId: <number> }`.
+- For Calypso on WordPress.com, this is just the numeric site.ID
+- For wp-admin, this could be the base URL of the site's REST API (for compatibility with multi-site)